The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models: Related Work

-\header{Clarification Question Generation.} The study of asking clarifying questions spans a wide range of tasks, including information retrieval and open-domain question answering~\cite{rao2018learning,majumder2021ask, kuhn2022clam,pyatkin2022reinforced}.
+\header{Clarification Question Generation.} The study of asking clarifying questions spans a wide range of tasks, including information retrieval and open-domain question answering~\cite{pan2019recent,majumder2021ask, kuhn2022clam,pyatkin2022reinforced,meng2023followupqg}.
 The effectiveness of these questions is often determined by information-theoretic measures such as relevance, informativeness, or utility~\cite{rao2018learning,rao2019answer,white2021open}.
 Rule-based methods have been proposed for generating clarification questions by filling manually defined templates~\cite{wang2021template} or applying a set of syntactic transformations on ambiguous questions~\cite{dhole2020resolving}.
-In addition to rule-based methods, neural network-based approaches have been proposed to generate more coherent questions by training text generation models~\cite{rao2018learning,rao2019answer} or utilizing state-of-the-art pre-trained large language models~\cite{krasheninnikov2022assistance,kuhn2022clam}.
+In addition to rule-based methods, neural network-based approaches have been proposed to generate more coherent questions by training text generation models~\cite{rao2018learning,pan2020semantic} or utilizing state-of-the-art pre-trained large language models~\cite{krasheninnikov2022assistance,kuhn2022clam}.
 Most of the existing works focus on resolving ambiguities within user queries, whereas we seek clarifications on how the user question is related to the stored knowledge.
+Instead of requesting the user to provide more context aimlessly, we direct them on how to offer such information by concentrating on a particular constraint.